aqua30/FontAwesomeTab/README.md

 </string-array>
 ```

-<b>PS:</b> Make sure your view pager page count and images count should be same otherwise default image would be added.
+##PS:Make sure your view pager page count and images count should be same otherwise default image would be added.

-<b>Sample project coming soon.</b>
+##Sample project coming soon.